 Among the oldest fruits consumed by humans, figs tell a complex and symbolic story in culinary history.
-Figs sweetened all types of dessert before widespread use of sugar, and still appear as the main ingredient in popular holiday dishes and the commercially venerable Fig Newtons cookie, for sale since 1891.
-High in potassium, iron, fiber and plant calcium, figs are also used for medicinal purposes as a diuretic and laxative.
+Figs sweetened all types of dessert before the widespread use of sugar, and still appear as the main ingredient in popular holiday dishes and the commercially venerable Fig Newtons cookie since 1891.

 Figs in History

 Ficus carica L., commonly known as the fig, originated in northern Asia Minor and spread with the Greeks and the Romans throughout the Mediterranean region.
 Spanish Franciscan missionaries brought the fig to southern California in 1520, leading to the variety known as the Mission fig. Evidence shows the fig to be in abundance in both China and England by this time as well.

 The fig tree appears repeatedly in both the Old and New Testaments of the Bible (some scholars believe the forbidden fruit picked by Eve was a fig rather than an apple), but it has been cultivated for much longer.
 Sumerian stone tablets dating back to 2500 B.C. record culinary use of figs, and remains of fig trees were found during excavations of Neolithic sites from 5000 B.C.
 Some historians consider it the first of the domesticated crops.

 Figs hold a position of symbolism in many world religions, including Christianity, Islam, Hinduism, Judaism, and Buddhism, representing fertility, peace, and prosperity.
 Ancient Olympians earned figs for their athletic prowess, and Pliny the Elder extolled the fruit's restorative powers.
 The prophet Mohammed reportedly identified the fig as the one fruit he would most wish to see in paradise.

 Figs in the Garden